 But don’t get too comfortable with Ford’s dividend safety.
 A big SafetyNet Pro downgrade is on the horizon.

-In 2018, Ford’s FCF is expected to fall even further to $2.7 billion.
+In 2018, Ford’s FCF is expected by Bloomberg to fall even further to $2.7 billion.
 And while it will be enough to fund the dividend, Ford’s payout ratio will rise to 88.9%.
 That’s well above SafetyNet Pro’s 75% comfort level.

 Though Ford’s dividend is relatively safe for now, its cash flow is going the wrong way.
 And if the company doesn’t do something to reverse the decline soon, the dividend could be run over.